Parul05101991/Mentor-Recommendation-System/README.md

 - Click Find Mentors to see the top 5 mentors with similarity scores.
 - Optionally, check Show heatmap to visualize similarity scores.

+## Future Improvements

+- Incorporate additional mentee attributes for more personalized recommendations
+- Add a dashboard to visualize overall mentor-mentee statistics
+- Support for real-time mentor availability and scheduling